 I'm a DC/MD-based artist who works in comics, painting, portraiture, and zines.
 These days I'm mostly busy trying to merge all of these things into one unique thing or another.
 I also have a lengthy tenure using my artistic background in the field of social work, mental health, and working with the disability community.

-I have a studio space in Otis Street Arts Project in Mt.
-Rainier, MD, participate in numerous artistic and freelance ventures under the guise of DC Creepers and as one half of Vinyl Vagabonds.
+I participate in numerous artistic and freelance ventures under the guise of DC Creepers and as one half of Vinyl Vagabonds.
 Projects include comics with DC Conspiracy, Cartoonists Draw Blood, and various small press publications.
-Catch me sketching on transit, at music venues, and wherever you least expect to find me.
+Catch me sketching on transit, at music venues, and ?

 Many of my current gallery works are amalgamations of portraiture and storytelling, employing action sketching, gesture drawing, abstraction, creature creation, and re-purposed materials.
 Much like a page in my sketchbook, works are intended to deliver incongruous styles into complete, engaging, and contemplative compositions.